 VELOS BX110 Blade¶

 Each VELOS BX110 blade has two physical ports, that currently support the following options for connectivity: 100Gb, 40Gb, 4 x 25Gb, and 4 x 10Gb.
-Currently, both ports on the same blade must be configured for the same speed and mode.
 The number of blades installed may dictate which approach makes the most sense, as the number of ports available, and the performance required, may dictate some topology decisions.